f110/heimdallr/README.rst

 the agent will connect to the proxy and relay ingress traffic of proxy.
 Thus it can be proxying to the backend that likes behind NAT.

-The agent is desgined to run the same host with the backend.
+The agent is designed to run the same host with the backend.
 And the agent is also designed for 1:1 corresponding between the agent and the server.

 #.
 Decide the backend's name with your proxy admin
 #.
-Generate CSR(Certificate Signing Request) and private key by heim-agent
+Generate CSR(Certificate Signing Request) and private key by heim-connector
 #.
 Send CSR to the proxy admin
 #.
 You got signed certificate from the proxy admin
 #.
-Run heim-agent with signed certificate
+Run heim-connector with signed certificate

 DO NOT move the private key to outside of the agent server for any reason.

 Generate CSR
 +++++++++++++++++

-Generating CSR by heim-agent.
+Generating CSR by heim-connector.
 CSR includes the backend's name. so you have to pass it by an argument.

 .. code:: console

-    $ heim-agent --name test --privatekey $HOME/.heimdallr/privatekey.pem
+    $ heim-connector --name test --privatekey $HOME/.heimdallr/privatekey.pem

-heim-agent will create a CSR in temporary directory.
+heim-connector will create a CSR in temporary directory.

-Start heim-agent with signed certificate
+Start heim-connector with signed certificate
 +++++++++++++++++++++++++++++++++++++++++++++

 .. code:: console

-    $ heim-agent --host your.proxy.f110.dev \
+    $ heim-connector --host your.proxy.f110.dev \
         --name test \
         --privatekey $HOME/.heimdallr/privatekey.pem \
         --backend 127.0.0.1:22 \